 Don't miss out!

-We’ve worked with a lot of door-to-door and canvassing companies who want to use our sales app to solve some specific problems they’re encountering, which means they are also looking for a specific feature: lead tracking, area management, or something else along those lines.
+We’ve worked with a lot of door-to-door, canvassing, and field sales companies to use our sales app to solve some specific problems they’re encountering, which means they are also looking for a specific feature: lead tracking, area management, or something else along those lines.

 We’re happy to say that our sales app offers these solutions, but usually when we start working with these companies we quickly learn that they have much deeper problems than a lost lead or an unorganized territory.

 Instead, most of these teams are dealing with problems we’ve already discussed, with one big one in particular-- they’re approaching their business without any significant strategy or plan.
 They think that a sales app’s individual features will make up for these deficiencies, but in reality that’s the same as trying to treat the flu with a band-aid.

 Instead, they need to target the source of the problem, and the best way to start doing that is to identify existing issues, then build a comprehensive, adaptive sales process, ideally accompanied with technology that can structure and guide that process.

 Simply put, a sales process is the series of steps a prospect takes to become a customer.

 More importantly, it’s the most defining characteristic of a mature company.
 Most major sales maturity models identify “lack of system or process” as the main reason that a company is “immature” or “chaotic.”